Herbalife is a multilevel marketing company that sells nutritional supplements and personal care products in more than 90 countries around the world.

 This article reviews the pros and cons of the Herbalife diet program to help you decide whether it might work for you.

 Rating Score Breakdown

-BOTTOM LINE: The Herbalife diet is pricy and involves highly processed shakes and many supplements, some of which have been linked to adverse health effects.
+BOTTOM LINE: The Herbalife diet is pricey and involves highly processed shakes and many supplements, some of which have been linked to negative health effects.
 Short-term use likely causes weight loss, but long-term effectiveness is yet to be studied.

 Getting started on the Herbalife diet requires a few simple steps.

 Step 1: Connect with an Herbalife independent distributor

 Since Herbalife is a multilevel marketing business, their products are only available for purchase through Herbalife independent distributors.